Bloom-host/BloomDocs/docs/running_a_server/velocity.md

 :::caution
 Legacy BungeeCord forwarding mode is less secure than modern Velocity forwarding mode and may result in security issues if not setup properly.

-If you need to use legacy BungeeCord forwarding mode, make sure you setup BungeeGuard to ensure people do not connect directly to your backend servers.
+If you need to use legacy BungeeCord forwarding mode, make sure you set up BungeeGuard to ensure people do not connect directly to your backend servers.

 Note that the `bungeeguard` forwarding mode uses legacy BungeeCord forwarding with the `forwarding-secret` as the BungeeGuard token.
 :::